cgwire/zou/docs/index.md

 }
 ```

-*NB: We use the 80 port here to make this documentation simpler but the 443 port and https connection are highly recommended.*
+*sudo service zou-events startNB: We use the 80 port here to make this documentation simpler but the 443 port and https connection are highly recommended.*

 Finally, make sure that default configuration is removed: